SafeLives/roadmap/user-doc/user-service.md

 As a user:

-- I can login to the application to access the main feature (see other part of the documenation)
+- I can login to the application to access the main feature (see other part of the documentation)